HE-Arc/webapp-server/files/templates/README-ror.md

     $ rails --version
     Rails 5.0.0.beta1

-I've tested it and it's neat!
+I've tested it (locally) and it's neat!
+The websocket will be hard to set up on the srvz-app machine, sadly.

 {% include 'README-footer.md' %}